Saiprakash92/ParkingZone/README.md

 # easeParking
-The objective of Rent a Spot is to establish a platform connecting parking owners in the community with users seeking affordable parking spaces.
+The objective of easeParking is to establish a platform connecting parking owners in the community with users seeking affordable parking spaces.
 This website assists parking owners in ren+ng out their additional parking spaces, enabling them to earn extra income.
 Additionally, it facilitates users in finding cost—effec+ve parking spaces.
 Both users and parking owners must